rbs25765/vmm-v3-script/Lab/dc_with_vjunos/README.md

-# Running Juniper Apstra 4.1.2 and vEX
+# Running Juniper Apstra 4.1.2 and vJunosSwitch
-this script is to run Juniper Apstra 4.1.2, Apstra ZTP server and vEX (21.2R3-S1.7) on juniper's VMM
+this script is to run Juniper Apstra 4.1.2, Apstra ZTP server and vJunosSwitch (21.2R3-S1.7) on juniper's VMM

 ## Topology
 The logical topology of the testbed is as follows :